-- 1. Students will be allowed one-half hour, starting from the time the dance is to begin, to enter the dance.
+- 1. Students will be allowed one-half hour, starting from the time the dance is to begin, to enter the dance. - 2.
 Students arriving after that time limit will not be admitted.
-(Exception: At Prom, once students arrive, they are not allowed to leave and return). - 2.
+(Exception: At Prom, once students arrive, they are not allowed to leave and return). - 3.
+A breathalyzer will be administered at all school dances.
 The locker room area is off limits.
-Students found in the locker room, or in the hallway leading to the locker rooms, or on the steps leading to the locker room area, will be removed from the dance. - 3.
-Students are not to be in unauthorized areas during the dance. - 4.
-Students leaving the building will not be readmitted to the dance. - 5.
-Students who have been drinking alcoholic beverages before attending or who are drinking or misbehaving at the dance, will have their parents notified the same night if possible and face school disciplinary action. - 6.
-Students who misbehave at the school dance will not be permitted to attend the following dance and, depending on the circumstances, may not be allowed to attend all remaining dances that school year. - 7.
+Students found in the locker room, or in the hallway leading to the locker rooms, or on the steps leading to the locker room area, will be removed from the dance. - 4.
+Students are not to be in unauthorized areas during the dance. - 5.
+Students leaving the building will not be readmitted to the dance. - 6.
+Students who have been drinking alcoholic beverages before attending or who are drinking or misbehaving at the dance, will have their parents notified the same night if possible and face school disciplinary action. - 7.
+Students who misbehave at the school dance will not be permitted to attend the following dance and, depending on the circumstances, may not be allowed to attend all remaining dances that school year. - 8.
 Students must notify the office if they intend to bring out-of-school dates.
 Students with out-of-school dates will be held responsible for the conduct of their dates at the dance.
+(Out of school date forms available in the office.)

-- 8. Students inappropriately dressed will not be admitted to the dance.
-(Sponsors should be as specific as possible in designating acceptable dress). - 9.
-Students are not to be in the kitchen, except those assigned to handling refreshments for the dance. - 10.
+- 9. Students inappropriately dressed will not be admitted to the dance.
+(Sponsors should be as specific as possible in designating acceptable dress). - 10.
+Students are not to be in the kitchen, except those assigned to handling refreshments for the dance. - 11.
 Students are not to be on the stage at any time during the dance, except to request songs.